• Skip to primary navigation

 If you want to lower the carbs even further, you could use half the peanuts and green onions.
 It will reduce the net carbs a couple of grams per serving and shouldn't compromise the taste too much.

-Thai Salad with Peanut Dressing ingredients
+Thai Salad with Peanut Dressing Ingredients

 ingredients for making thai peanut salad